-Alcohol ink art needs to be finished with a sealant to prevent it from getting damaged by handling or sunlight.
+Alcohol ink paintings need to be finished with a sealant to prevent them from getting damaged by handling or sunlight.
 Paintings can also eventually fade if they're not properly protected.

 A sealer with UV protection can prevent damage, fading, and help keep your paintings bright and colorful long-term.

-To set ink covered supplies on while painting and for clean-up
+- Paper Towels - To use while painting and for clean-up

-Wearing latex, vinyl or nitrile gloves will keep ink off your hands.
+- Disposable Gloves - Wearing disposable gloves will keep ink off your hands.

-These work well with some isopropyl alcohol for cleaning ink off a plastic palette.
+- Cotton Pads - These can be used with some isopropyl alcohol for cleaning ink off a plastic palette.

-This removes ink from various surfaces.
-It also works well to clean brushes because it contains a brush conditioner to keep brushes and sponges from drying out.
+- Jacquard Piñata Clean-Up Solution - This solution removes ink from various surfaces.
+It's also good for cleaning brushes because it contains a brush conditioner to keep brushes and sponges from drying out.